“How should delirium be managed in the hospital?”

 Here are some specific interventions that help reduce delirium, and how you can help as a caregiver:

 - Minimize sleep deprivation.
 Consider asking the nurses if it’s possible to avoid blood pressure checks in the middle of the night.
 A quieter room can help.
-Don’t ask for sleeping pills however; those usually make delirium worse!
+Do NOT ask for sleeping pills, however!
+Even a mild sedative, such as diphenhydramine (brand name Benadryl) increases the risk of developing delirium.
+Sleeping pills can also make delirium worse in someone who is already affected.

 - Minimize vision and hearing impairments.
 Make sure the older person has glasses and hearing aids available, if they usually need them.